Private Federal Health Professions Loans

 “Grace Period” is the period of time before the borrower must begin or resume repaying a loan.
 The grace period begins when a student ceases to be enrolled at least as a half-time student.
 The grace period for these loans is one year.
 Please refer to the promissory note for details.

 Repayment of HPSL, LDS and PCL long-term loans begins when the grace period ends.
 At the time a borrower drops below half-time enrollment or leaves school, the borrower must complete Exit Counseling, during which important information is provided including a repayment schedule.
 The repayment schedule contains the number of payments, interest rate, date of the first payment and frequency of payments.
 These loan payments are due on the first day of each month.
-Monthly payment amount depends on the amount borrowed.
+The monthly payment amount depends on the amount borrowed.
 The repayment period may not exceed 10 years.

 Bursar: (352) 392-0737